If you’re curious if you can buy a condo using an FHA loan.

 An FHA loan is a loan that is insured by the Federal Housing Administration.
-Private lenders make the loan but the FHA insures the mortgage in the event the Loan is defaulted on.
+Private lenders make the loan, but the FHA insures the mortgage if the loan is defaulted on.
 Because the FHA insures the loan against borrower default, lenders are more willing to loosen their guidelines.

 FHA-insured mortgages are very popular because you only need a 580 credit score and a 3.5% down payment to be eligible.
 FHA loans are popular for people with poor credit.

 You can only be approved up to the FHA loan limit.
 If the limit is lower than the loan amount you need you will need to consider getting a conventional loan.

 FHA Loan Guidelines

 Another great benefit of an FHA mortgage is that the downpayment can be a gift from a friend or family member.
 The downpayment must be documented.
 They will just want to make sure the downpayment was not a loan you received from a lender.

 - Steady employment (employed by the same company for the past 2 years is best) Exceptions can be made in some instances.